alipali737/pen-test-docs/Penetration Testing Processes/Methodologies/Web App Testing.md

 - Submit numbers instead of strings
 - Submit the same named parameter multiple times with the same and different values

+### 1.14 - Multi-factor authentication
+- Is MFA present?
+- Is MFA effective?
+- Does it allow use of weak or ineffective fallbacks if MFA isn't available?

 ## 2 - Session Management
 ### 2.1 - Session Mechanism
 - How are sessions tracked?
 (Cookies, Tokens, Session-less, obfuscated or encrypted form sent from client)